 Many people make a budget but then stop paying attention to spending and earnings.
-To have success, you’ll need to continue writing down every penny so that you don’t get out of control with your spending.
+To succeed, you’ll need to continue writing down every penny so you don’t get out of control with your spending.

 Writing down your purchases will help you to be more mindful of them.

-In addition, it will give you a moment to think about whether or not a purchase is essential or if it’s within your budget plan.
+In addition, it will give you a moment to consider whether a purchase is essential or if it’s within your budget plan.

 Step 7: Plan for Your Tomorrow

 Saving for a future that you don’t know is far-off can be daunting.
 However, when your debt finally ends, and the freedom it brings begins to settle in, it becomes easier to start thinking about what’s next: career goals, family time with new arrivals, or planned vacations.

 But before we plan too much further ahead than paying off our mortgage (which may not happen this year), there are some steps we need to take right now so that those plans never have any obstacles holding them back from getting started!

 Cutting back on expenses is a great way to save money and get out of debt faster.
 The best thing you can do when your finances are tight (or even if they aren’t) is cut spending every day until there’s more cash coming in each month than going out – this will help put some serious distance between yourself and those old debts!

 Some of the things I look to cut back on is streaming services- do we need to be subscribed to five different ones?
 Can we do Hulu with Commercials?
 Can you cut back on how many times you eat out?!

 If you need tips on cutting back expenses, check out the article here.